Pwd9000-ML/blog-devto/posts/DevOps-Automate-Azure-RBAC/DevOps-Automate-Azure-RBAC.md

 Luckily Azure offers a great deal of flexibility when it comes to defining your own custom roles vs built-in roles.
 This is where [Custom Role Definitions](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-definitions) comes into play.

-Today we will look at how we can utilize Azure DevOps in creating and also updating our Azure (RBAC) custom role definitions through source control and automatically reflecting those changes in Azure through pipelines without much effort.
+Today we will look at how we can utilize Azure DevOps in creating and also maintaining our Azure (RBAC) custom role definitions from an Azure DevOps repository through source control and automatically publishing those changes in Azure through a DevOps pipeline without much effort.
 If you are still a bit unclear on what Azure RBAC is, or wanted more information have a look at [Microsoft Docs](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview).

 ### How to automate Custom Role Definitions in Azure using DevOps

 Firstly we will need to have an Azure DevOps repository where we can store our custom role definition JSON files.
 If you need more information on how to set up a new repository, have a look [here](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).

 In my repository I have created 3 main folder paths:
 ![rbac-repo-structure](./assets/ADO-RBAC-Repo-Structure.png)